We Ranked the 5 Best Routers for Optimum

 TP-Link Archer AXE75

-• Best For Parental Controls
+• Best For Wired

 The TP-Link Archer AXE75 offers a mix of affordability and performance, ideal for medium-sized homes and a range of online activities.